cubicleDowns/SF-Underground/README.md

 Plot the sound and locations to create a depth map.
 There are many ways to do this, I'd suggest using [Python](http://stackoverflow.com/questions/2369492/generate-a-heatmap-in-matplotlib-using-a-scatter-data-set) or [JavaScript](https://www.patrick-wied.at/static/heatmapjs/).
 Extrude the [depth map using Maya](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2016/ENU/Maya/files/GUID-9E4B4E8F-F4B7-4005-B3F0-5441E65170CF-htm.html) to create this very depressing aural mesh: ![This view is from the sounth.
 The large hump in the middle is the route under the San Francisco bay](https://cdn-images-1.medium.com/max/2000/1*zFv2hk7tDMsYvXiGYkmWbw.png)  Export the mesh as an OBJ for future import.
 NOTE, I only have Maya 2013 and had to export/import repeatedly to clean up the OBJ file. glTF exporter didn't work for some reason.

-[TODO:  ADD REDUCED MESH SCREEN CAPTURE HERE]

 ## Mobile Experience by SeaCloud9
 Check out his writeup [here](https://github.com/cubicleDowns/SF-Underground/blob/master/rider/README.md).

 ## App Communication
 Our app was composed of two major communcation requirements.
 Control to Clients and Clients to Clients.
-That second realtion ship is the scariest to consider
+That second realtionship is the scariest to consider.

 ##### Control to Client
  - recorded dB levels every second
- - avg-freq @ 60 (fps)
+ - avg-freq @ 60 fps
  - manual interrupts (e.g. BART arrives at a start or visualization activates)

 ##### Client to Client
- - position  at 60 (fps)
+ - position  at 60 fps
- - rotation  @ 60 (fps)
+ - rotation  @ 60 fps
  - NOTE: control is a client as well

 ### Deployment